sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_03.rst

 Since the null hypothesis states that *θ* = 0.5 and our experiment has *N* = 100 people, we have the sampling distribution we need.
-This sampling distribution is plotted in :numref:`fig-samplingDist`.
+This sampling distribution is plotted in :numref:`fig9-1`.
 No surprises really, the null hypothesis says that *X* = 50 is the most likely outcome, and it says that we are almost certain to see somewhere between 40 and 60 correct responses.